 Various groups, including the Confederation of British Industry, the British-Irish Chamber of Commerce, the National Farmers' Union Scotland and the Scottish Whisky Association have made clear that they have reservations on the final deal but are minded to support it.
-In tandem with my Scottish Conservative colleagues, I have written to seek clarification from the Prime Minister on a number of points, relating primarily to the Northern Ireland backstop and UK fishing rights.
-Assuming this clarification is positive, I too would be minded to support the deal.
+I too am minded to support it.

 We are not where I would have liked us to be, but I do believe the Prime Minister has worked incredibly hard to put together the best deal achievable in these unprecedented circumstances.
-Whilst I do have reservations, this deal is infinitely better than no deal.
-I have given the situation a great deal of thought over many months, and, to be clear on my position, I am minded to support the deal.
-However, if I do not receive assurances on the Northern Ireland backstop and fishing rights this may change.
+Whilst I do have reservations, this deal is infinitely better than no deal, which is the default position currently.
+I have given it a great deal of thought over many months and, whilst I would prefer to remain, I will support this deal - particularly with the improved assurances in regard to the backstop.
+I hope you can understand my rationale for doing so.